When Is the Best Time to See Humpback Whales in San Diego?

 Best Time & Places to See Humpback Whales

-While mid-October through November and again in March and April is the official humpback whale season in San Diego, the best months are typically August and September.
+The best time to see humpback whalesis typically August and September.
 During this time, the whales are actively migrating and feeding, making sightings more frequent and spectacular.

 The best place to spot humpback whales is along the San Diego coastline, particularly on a whale-watching tour.
 The waters off Point Loma and the La Jolla coastline offer excellent vantage points, and boat tours often guarantee sightings thanks to experienced captains and guides who know where to find these gentle giants.